survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 ## Tree Shaking on Package Level

 The same idea works with dependencies that use the ES6 module definition.
 Given the related packaging standards are still emerging, it is possible you may have to be careful when consuming such packages.
-Webpack will try to resolve *package.json* `module` field for this purpose.
+Webpack tries to resolve *package.json* `module` field for this reason.

 For tools like webpack to allow tree shake npm packages, you should generate a build that has transpiled everything else except the ES6 module definitions and then point to it through *package.json* `module` field.

-In Babel terms, you will need [babel-preset-es2015](https://www.npmjs.com/package/babel-preset-es2015) configured so that it process everything else except for ES6 module definitions:
+In Babel terms, you have to let webpack to manage ES6 modules like this:

 **.babelrc**